towfiqislambd/job-minds/README.md

 **Job-Minds** is a fully AI-powered, responsive, and user-friendly **resume builder & career assistant** platform.
-It enables users to **create professional resumes, generate cover letters, optimize LinkedIn profiles, prepare for interviews, and more** – all with the power of AI.
+It enables users to **create professional resumes, generate cover letters, optimize LinkedIn profiles, AI Chatbot, prepare for interviews, and more** – all with the power of AI.

 The platform is developed with Next.js v15, TypeScript, and a stack of modern